akka/akka/akka-contrib/docs/reliable-proxy.rst

 could be delivered to the ``target`` more than once.
 Consider the case where a message is delivered to the ``target`` and the target system crashes before the ACK is sent to the ``sender``.
-After the ``proxy`` reconnects to the ``target`` it will start resending all of the messages that it has not received an ACK for and the message that it never got an ACK for will be redelivered.
+After the ``proxy`` reconnects to the ``target`` it will start resending all of the messages that it has not received an ACK for, and the message that it never got an ACK for will be redelivered.
 Either this possibility should be considered in the design of the ``target`` or reconnection should be disabled.